supervisely/docs/enterprise/installation/README.md

 Here are some variables that you can find here:

 - `SERVER_ADDRESS` - Public or local network address of the server where you deploy Supervisely.
 That value will be used by *agents* to connect to the cluster.
 Example: *192.168.1.42* or *supervisely.intranet*.
-If you have a very restrictive network environment with firewall, you can use `ip addr list docker0` to get your docker0 IP address - it is some kind of `localhost` for docker.
+If you have a very restrictive network environment with firewall, you can use `http://host.docker.internal`.
 - `STORAGE_ACCESS_KEY` - Access key for S3 integration (optional)
 - `STORAGE_SECRET_KEY` - Secret key for S3 integration (optional)